 |Day prior to Classes begin

 The Graduate Application Process

-Application to the Master’s program is completed online through the University of Texas at Dallas website.
-Applicants can review file requirements for uploading documents on the Office of Admissions and Enrollment website.
+Application to the Master’s program is completed online through the UT Dallas Office of Admissions website.
+Applicants can review file requirements for uploading documents on the Office of Admissions and Enrollment pages.
 If you have questions while submitting your material for review, please contact [email protected]

 The Graduate School application website will request the following documents:

-- Application for Graduate Study at the University of Texas at Dallas (available online).
+- Application for Graduate Study at UT Dallas (available online).
 To finalize your application, please submit the $50 application fee (International applications may have additional fees and requirements).

-- Letters of recommendation: Applicants will be prompted by the online application to provide the names and contact information of three recommenders (at least one academic).
+- Letters of recommendation: Applicants will be prompted by the online application to indicate three recommenders (at least one academic).
 The recommenders will be sent an email that contains the recommendation form.
 Each letter should be written by someone who knows your work well and can judge your merit and potential.

 - Curriculum Vitae: Your CV should summarize your educational background, including institutions and degrees earned.
 It should also include a summary of academic and professional positions held (e.g. teaching assistantships or internships), awards and fellowships, and academic publications.